A mom and daughter recently learned the importance of regular colorectal cancer screenings.

 The colonoscopy procedure

-Colonoscopies take approximately 30 minutes, and patients are sedated for comfort.
+Colonoscopies are one screening option and take approximately 30 minutes.
+Patients are sedated for comfort.

 The procedure itself is not typically the biggest fear factor.
 Patients worry more about preparation.